foureyes/mtec1002-spring2014/labs/07/lab-07-prep.markdown

 ![Save As](../../resources/img/sublime-save-as-menu.png)
 * make sure you navigate to your __~/Desktop/yourname/lab-07-if-while__ before saving!
 ![Save As](../../resources/img/sublime-save-as.png)
+* add text to your file:
+{% highlight bash %}
+lab 7, if and while
+{% endhighlight %}
 * switch back to terminal
 * use __git status__ to show that you've made changes
 {% highlight bash %}